Interview – Statkraft and the Future of Renewable Energy

 You can find Mer charge points in and around York, so you can top-up your EV whilst you enjoy the festive events.
 There are chargers at Haxby Road and Jockey Lane to the North, Bacchus House to the East, and Oak Rise to the West of the city centre.

 Located in the Northeast of England, Newcastle-upon-Tyne another great spot to visit on your winter road trip.
 It is the home of famous historical landmarks, such as the Angel of the North, the Tyne Bridge, and Newcastle Castle.
-Recently, it won the title of the UK’s top EV hotspot; according to Volkswagen Financial Services UK, more electric cars have been financed there in 2022 than anywhere else in the UK.

 The A1 links Newcastle to major routes across the country, so you can travel into the centre on your winter road trip with no hassle.